What Golf Balls The Pros Use: PGA, Liv & LPGA Breakdown

 2 vs 3 vs 4 piece golf ball

 The first thing you need to look at is how many layers the ball has.
 You can find balls that have between 2 and 5 layers.
-Professionals will mostly use 3 or 4 piece golf balls, but a few of them use 5 piece golf balls.
+Professionals will mostly use 3 or 4 piece golf balls, but a few of them use 5 piece balls.

 As a general rule, more layers equals more spin.
-2 piece balls don’t spin a whole lot and is why the pros don’t use them.
+2 piece balls don’t spin a whole lot and that is why the pros don’t use them.
 They’re designed for average hackers like you and me who don’t want to spend a fortune on balls.

 3 piece balls like the Pro V1 normally have a softer feel to them, have good spin around the greens, and produce less spin off the tee.